AnshanaM/COMP2042_CW_hcyam4/README.md

 [Extended] main menu, and nextlevel or back to menu option is displayed after a level is complete (gameover or player wins)

 ## Next steps
-1. fix load save function
+1. fix load save function [DONE]
 2. highscore
 3. css design alignment of all the buttons
 4. main game title in main menu
 5. make all the visible parts to separate scenes
 6. fix nullpointerexception error
 7. fix concurrentexception error
+8. 3 levels of brick breakability
+9. multiple balls? first make ball separate class
+10. make paddle a separate class
+11. paddle wrap around screen penalty